klange/toaruos.org/content/2014-05-12_00_visibly_panicked.md

 [![Out of memory](http://i.imgur.com/Mjj6886.png)](http://i.imgur.com/Mjj6886.png)

 The panic handler first outputs to the debug log (if set) and then calls out to the video driver to have it display a visual indicator of failure.
 The video driver can take an array of messages to display, which are usually `sprintf`'d into the kernel stack by the calling fault handler.
-With this particular setup, the video driver desaturates the dispaly to grayscal, adds a (crude) vignette effect, and then displas the fault message in the center of the screen using an embedded bitmap font.
+With this particular setup, the video driver desaturates the dispaly to grayscale, adds a (crude) vignette effect, and then displas the fault message in the center of the screen using an embedded bitmap font.